Is Your Inner Critic Destroying Your Success?

 My new teacher, Mrs. Pearce, greeted us at the door and did an excellent job of welcoming me, but I was unsure about this new adventure.
 With some coaxing, I agreed to stay that day and try out this new routine.

-It seemed like it was one of the very longest day ever.
-Finally, class was over, and my mother was there to meet to accompany me home.
+It seemed like it was one of the very longest days ever.
+Finally, the class was over, and my mother was there to meet to accompany me home.
 The problem is that the next day (and the next few days, I did not want to return to class again.)
 Finally, I was able to overcome my negative attitude about my kindergarten trauma.

 My attitude has evolved and my love for learning and education has been much more positive for me.